Powerball (Australia)

+Powerball in Australia started in 1996 as a Tattersall's two-barrel, lotto-type gambling game, four years after the game of the same name had started in the USA.
+At the time, five balls were drawn from the first barrel, which contained 45 balls, then the single Powerball number was drawn from a barrel also containing 45 balls, with the odds of winning the top prize 1 in 54,979,155.

-The highest Australian Powerball jackpot was A$160 million on 27th October 2022.
+The highest Australian Powerball jackpot was A$200 million on 1 February 2024 and was shared by two ticket holders.
+The biggest individual Powerball jackpot won by one ticket is A$150 million, won in May 2024.
 Most jackpot wins are not shared by multiple tickets.
-In Australia, a minimum of three numbers are needed, those being two regular numbers plus the Powerball.
-Australian winners always collect in lump sum parimutuel winnings.
+A minimum of three numbers is needed, those being two regular numbers plus the Powerball.
+Winners always collect in lump sum parimutuel winnings.

-The game was first revamped on 1 March 2013; drawing six regular numbers from 40 balls plus a Powerball using 20 balls.
-This also allowed the introduction of an 8th prize Division (two main numbers plus the Powerball).
-Other changes include an increase of 10c per play, and the introduction of an option (QuickHit40) which will "wheel" the 40 Powerballs although not guaranteeing a prize.
+The game was first revamped on 1 March 2013; drawing six regular numbers from 40 balls plus a Powerball using 20 balls decreasing the odds of winning the top prize to 1 in 76,767,600.
+This also allowed the introduction of an 8th prize division (two main numbers plus the Powerball).
+Other changes include an increase of 10c per play, and the introduction of an option (QuickHit40) which "wheel" the 40 Powerballs although not guaranteeing a prize.

 The current Powerball format was introduced on 19 April 2018, using two Smartplay Halogen II draw machines with the intention of offering bigger jackpots and creating more overall winners.
-In each draw, seven regular numbers are selected from a pool of 35, while the additional Powerball continues to be drawn from a separate pool of 20 balls.
-A new, 9th Prize Division was added.
+In each draw, seven winning numbers are selected from a pool of 35, while the additional Powerball continues to be drawn from a separate pool of 20 balls.
+This format substantially decreased the odds of winning the top prize to 1 in 134,490,400.
+A new, 9th prize division was added.
 To enable the new format, the cost of Powerball entries was increased.